wearebraid/vueformulate.com/docs/guide/inputs/file.md

 When files are added to a file `type` in Vue Formulate the value is automatically transformed into an instance of `FileUpload`, a helper class to wrap the [FileList](https://developer.mozilla.org/en-US/docs/Web/API/FileList) object.
-Vue Formulate recommends that all files are uploaded via their own endpoint with the final url of the file being the stored value.
+It is recommended that the backend have common url where files can uploaded.

 ### Upload results with `FormulateForm`